Read Using SQL Snippets before using any of this site's code or techniques on your own systems.

 ORA-12054: cannot set the ON COMMIT refresh attribute for the materialized view

-The third case generates an error when a distributed transaction is attempted on the base table.
+The second case generates an error when a distributed transaction is attempted on the base table.
 In the following example materialized view MV (created at the top of this page) was created with REFRESH FAST.
 Attempting a distributed transaction on its base table, T, will therefore raise an error.

 insert into t select key+10, val from T@REMOTE ;